Georgios Sarris

-Georgios Sarris (Γεώργιος Σαρρής; born 8 September 1989) is a Greek professional footballer who plays as a centre-back for Super League 2 club Chania.
+Georgios Sarris (Γεώργιος Σαρρής; born 8 September 1989) is a Greek professional footballer who plays as a centre-back.

 Career

 Ergotelis

 Sarris began his football career at the infrastructure segments of his local club Ergotelis.
 He signed his first professional contract with the club in 2009.
 At the age of 19, Sarris made two league appearances in his first season and one appearance in the 2009–10 season.
 In the 2010–11 season he began gaining substantially more playing time, making eight appearances in the league and one in the cup, while the next season saw him making another 21 appearances.
 At the end of the 2011−12 season, Ergotelis were relegated to the Football League.
 As many of the club veterans refused to follow the club in the lower division, Sarris became a permanent starter in 34 games, cementing the club's defense which only conceded 25 goals in 40 matches total, thus significantly contributing to the club's 2nd place finish and instant promotion to the Superleague.
 His steady performances had already made Sarris a target for many major clubs in Greece, though he chose to stay at Ergotelis for one more season in the Superleague, during which the club achieved its best ever finish to date in the competition.
 During the season, Sarris scored the first goal in his career in a 0−2 away win vs. Aris on 26 March 2014.